- Home

-You might have heard of the term ‘minimalism’ used to describe art, fashion, and design.
-But it’s also a lifestyle trend that’s become popular in recent years.
+You might have heard the term ‘minimalism’ used to describe art, fashion, and design, but it’s also a lifestyle that’s become popular in recent years.

-A minimalist lifestyle can bring a wide variety of benefits – saving money, reducing stress levels, encouraging sustainable living, and so on.
-But what actually is minimalist living, and how can we incorporate it into our lives?
+Minimalist living can offer various benefits, such as saving money, reducing stress, and encouraging sustainable living.
+But what does it actually involve, and how can we incorporate it into our lives?

-Below, we’ve taken a closer look at minimalist living and its benefits – and pulled together some tips to get you started.
+Below, we’ve taken a closer look at minimalist living and its benefits, plus offered tips on how to get started.

 What is minimalist living?

-Contrary to popular belief, minimalism doesn’t mean living in a single bare room with a handful of possessions.
-Instead, it typically involves living only with essential things that give us value and meaning.
+Contrary to popular belief, minimalism doesn’t mean living in a bare room with a handful of possessions.
+Instead, it typically involves living only with essential items that add meaning and value.

 American author and minimalist blogger Joshua Becker describes it as “the intentional promotion of the things that bring you joy and the removal of those that do not.”

-Minimalist living can involve decluttering physical possessions – from clothes to cars.
-But it can also include organising our digital spaces, distancing ourselves from negative relationships, and cutting down on unnecessary commitments and responsibilities.
+Minimalist living can involve decluttering physical possessions, from clothes to cars.
+It can also include organising our digital spaces, distancing ourselves from negative relationships, and cutting down unnecessary commitments and responsibilities.

-A minimalist lifestyle attempts to draw your focus to what matters most and remove anything that could be a distraction from that.
+A minimalist lifestyle attempts to draw your focus to what matters most and remove distractions.
 This can have a powerful effect on health and happiness.

 What are the benefits of minimalist living?